Pink Bourbon Coffee El Vergel

 How does it taste?

 This vibrant bean possesses a bright, smooth tropical acidity and a dark honey sweetness.
-We taste star fruit, apricot, orange, cacao nibs, and butterscotch.
+We taste cherries, dried apricots, orange, cacao nibs, and hazelnut.
 Pour overs made a dense cup of coffee that changed drastically when a little “bypass” water was added.
-We taste more ginseng, marjoram, and lemon when we use this technique.
+We taste more blueberry, marjoram, and lemon when we use this technique.

 Consequently, it has a little something for everyone no matter how you brew it.
 We even love this bean brewed in a plain old Mr. Coffee machine.

 Bourbon coffee, available in stunning colors like red, yellow, orange, and pink, is celebrated for its sweetness.
-Once the most awarded variety in coffee competitions, it now offers great value as it has been surpassed in fame by the pricier Geisha varieties.
+Once the most awarded variety in coffee competitions, it now offers great value as it has been surpassed in fame by some of the pricier varieties like Gesha, Sudan Rume, and Wush Wush.

-Experience the rich flavors and dedication of Finca Nuevo Horizonte—where passion meets tradition in every cup.
+Experience the rich flavors and dedication of El Vergel Coffee Estate —where passion meets tradition in every cup.

 Processing this Pink Bourbon Coffee